drod-96/SyntheticDHN/README.md

 #### DPE data based

 In the second model, we aim to more accurately replicate the distribution of building energy consumption in France for the year 2022.
-To achieve this, we utilize real DPE (Diagnostic de Performance Énergétique) data provided by the French government, which is publicly available.
+To achieve this, we utilize real DPE ('Diagnostic de Performance Énergétique') data provided by the French government, which is publicly available on ADEME website.
 This data is used to assess the distribution of *DPE* classes across four main building types: commercial buildings (COM), multi-family houses (MFH), single-family houses (SFH), and apartments (APPRT).

 Conceptually, we generate the heating demands using the following steps:

 - Select the percentage and heating area of each building type within the substation
-- Randomly select the DPE class based on know french building distributions
+- Randomly select the DPE class based on known french building distributions
 - Randomly select the energy consumption value based on the DPE class of each building type
-- Creates the heating demands profile for the year based on know heating demands profiles
+- Creates the heating demands profile for the year based on known heating demands profiles

 ADEME data can be retrieved from the ADEME [website](https://data-transitions2050.ademe.fr/).